Skip to content

 1. Worker processed io_simulation_task in the background

-2. Task ran asynchronously without blocking your API
+2. Task ran without blocking your API

 3. Result was stored in Redis for retrieval